How to Write an After-Action Report [+Template]

 A comprehensive after-action report involves all critical stakeholders in the conversation.
 Before you set up your discussion meeting, consider who needs to contribute to the review and report creation.

-If you also played a key role in executing the emergency response plan, consider inviting an external facilitator to moderate the discussion and ensure your inputs are captured in the after-action report.
+If you also played a key role in executing the emergency response plan, consider inviting an external facilitator to moderate the discussion and ensure the after-action report captures your inputs.

 Determine logistics

 Meeting logistics are a critical yet often overlooked component of developing after-action reports.
-This step is especially important if your business is a remote or hybrid work environment.
+This step is crucial if your business is a remote or hybrid work environment.
 For some businesses, an in-person meeting will facilitate the best conversation.
 For others, virtual meetings can be just as effective.
 You also need to consider the number of participants.
-Regardless of the meeting format or location, be sure to schedule ample time to allow all stakeholders to go through the drill or incident thoroughly, ask probing questions to identify the root cause of issues, and document lessons learned before adjourning.
+Regardless of the meeting format or location, schedule ample time to allow all stakeholders to go through the drill or incident thoroughly, ask probing questions to identify the root cause of issues and document lessons learned before adjourning.

 Set ground rules